About our Staff at CCG:

 Mimi became involved in the sport of gymnastics at the age of 5 years old in 1972 as a gymnast, then started competitive gymnastics at the age of 8 until the age of 22.
 She competed up to the Class 1 Level, then through college (earning 10 All-American Awards).
 Mimi started her coaching career at Clovis Academy while she trained there around the age of 16 in the summer time.
 She coached mostly in the boys program until she moved to go to Cal Poly in San Luis Obispo in 1986.
 While coaching at various local clubs, she began her dream of opening an amazing gymnastic training facility that would connect Southern and Northern California gymnastic communities.
 In 1991, Mimi opened a very small gymnastics program (1,000 sq. feet) with about 10 students in the beginning and built it to what has now grown upwards of 800+ students in the building her and her husband Andy bought in 2004.
 Along with the most amazing staff, they have created a fantastic gymnastics sports training center of 16,000 sq. feet fitness & fun in San Luis Obispo, California.
 It has been a wonderful journey, one I wouldn’t change one second of.
 Mimi is currently directing the Preschool Program with Assistant Preschool Director Casey Hoover.
 We are both enjoying our passion and expressing our creativity working with the Preschool Program!

-Mimi and her wonderful husband Andy, have been happily married since June 22, 1996, and they have a beautiful little girl, Maddie who was born in April 2006!
+Mimi and her wonderful husband Andy, have been happily married since June 22, 1996, and they have a beautiful daughter, Maddie who was born in April 2006!
 Come on down to CCG, we would love to meet you.
 My favorite colors are blue & green.
 I love to eat fresh fish, grow my own veggies, and share them with everyone.
 I absolutely love to garden, fish, and scuba dive.
 Collect treasures from the beach and be in the gym every second I can.
 I love our beautiful area, the air and warm sun.
 I am definitely very fortunate to live and breath on the Central Coast…………with my wonderful family at home and at CCG!

 Hi!
 My name is Danielle and I am graduated Cal Poly in 2016 with a Bachelor of Science in Kinesiology, where I was a member of the Cal Poly Stunt Team.
 I grew up in Sonoma County and was a gymnast and then a competitive cheerleader for about 10 years.
 I started teaching gymnastics when I was 17 years old and I absolutely love to teach!
 I enjoy being in a job that allows me the opportunity to teach children daily and then dive into my position of Operations Manager as of January 2019.
 Our high-traffic Gymnastics Facilities to bring excellent time management skills and a proven track record of setting and meeting ambitious goals for CCG .
 I am looking forward to creating an environment at CCG with material resources that help us efficiently communicate with our customers on a daily basis and to coordinate with other departments on time-sensitive projects and budget planning and implementing.
 I also enjoy mentoring our staff in to leaders and creating an environment where they can develop and grow.
 Let’s book a FUNtastic birthday party for your child, sign your child up for one of our amazing camps, or join our Kids Night Out monthly Parties at CCG!
 I am here to help!